 TIME: 6.15pm arrivals for 6.45pm Q&A start, followed by a drinks reception kindly sponsored by the City of London Corporation.

-LOCATION: The Great Room, The Guildhall, Gresham St, London EC2V 7HH
+LOCATION: The Livery Hall, The Guildhall, 71 Basinghall St, London EC2V 7HH